 College and Career Readiness Grants $63 million

-Nevada made efforts to address our education gaps viaZOOM schools (2013) that provide additional services to schools with high percentage of ELL students.
-Victory Schools (2015) provide tailored academic and more wraparound services to low income students and incentives for teachers to work at Title I (low income) schools (2015 and 2017).
+Nevada made efforts to address our education gaps viaZOOM schools (2013) that provide additional services to schools with high percentage of EL students.
+Victory Schools (2015) provide tailored academic and more wraparound services to low income students and incentives for teachers to work at Title I (low income) schools (2015, 2017 and 2019).
 SB 178 (2017), Nevada’s most recent investment, is geared to improve the academic performance of students in the bottom quartile, prioritizing Nevada’s low performing schools with the greatest need.
 These programshelp disadvantaged students reach their academic potential through research-based education reform architecture and high accountability.

 However, restricted-use funds are not the solution to Nevada’s education challenges:

-They are vulnerable to a change in government leadership.
-Since restrictive use funds have to be reapproved every legislative session, every new election cycle could result in a majority that does not support the continuation or expansion of these new programs.
+Restricted-use funds are vulnerable to a change in government leadership.
+Since they have to be reapproved every legislative session, every new election cycle could result in a majority that does not support the continuation or expansion of these new programs.

 Restricted-use initiatives are a step in the right direction to making Nevada a great place to educate children.
-We must now move to make sure that all our students, rich or poor, enjoy sufficient supports to reach their potential.
+We must now move to make sure that all our students enjoy sufficient supports to reach their potential.